Buy A Brand New Hearing Aid and You Will Hear Better! Or Will you?

 Manufacturing is one of the biggest causes of climate change.

 It is well known that the manufacturing process produces carbon dioxide.
-Recently, I watched two Netflix shows, one called Buy Now and the other with Bill Gates called What’s Next.
+Recently, I watched two Netflix shows, one called Buy Now and the other with Bill Gates and What’s Next.
 Both shared concerns about waste, trying to cut emissions, and how to do it.
 It will be a big challenge for our children.
-In the meantime, people need to know about it, and we need to give tools to our younger generations to help.
+In the meantime, people need to know about it, and for us to give the tools to our younger generations to help.

 There is a conflict between wanting something better to hear and increasing carbon emissions.

-If we keep buying new, the manufacturers will keep putting out new technology, making more money to have more technology.
-This will continue to increase our emissions and contribute to global warming.
+If we keep buying new, the manufacturers will keep putting out new technology, making more money to have more technology, which will continue to increase our emissions and contribute to global warming.

-People with hearing loss want to hear better, I get it, and something new should be better.
+People with hearing loss to want to hear better, I get it, and something new should be better.
 I heard from many recently that Phonak’s new technology is a game changer.
 Is it?
 The manufacturers want to sell more and more.
 That is how they make money.
-The people hear about it and want to buy a new Phonak hearing aid, even though theirs is working fine.
+The people hear all about it and want to buy a new Phonak even though their own hearing aid is working fine.
 Most people want to hear better in noisy environments and that is the temptation that manufacturers play on.

 The Tactics to Buy are Sneaky and Deceiving